okfn-brasil/querido-diario-comunidade/.github/README-en-US.md

 General documentation related to *Querido Diário* and a dedicated space to [discussions](https://github.com/okfn-brasil/querido-diario-comunidade/discussions) and to the project community.

 *The documentation is still in progress.* :building_construction:

+# Contributing

+Thanks for considering contributing to *Querido Diário*! :tada:

+You can find how to do it in our [Contribution Guide](CONTRIBUTING-en-US.md).